stevenjack/cig/README.md

 ### Installation

-To install cig follow the instructions for your os below:
+To install cig, follow the instructions for your OS below:

 #### GO

-If you have go installed and the bin folder added to your path, just run:
+If you have [go](http://golang.org/) installed and the bin folder added to your path, just run:

 ```bash
 $: go get github.com/stevenjack/cig